Robert Motl, Ph.D.

 Myriam Guerra-Balic, is a professor in the Faculty of Psychology, Education and Sport Sciences – Blanquerna, University Ramon Llull (URL).
 She is a Medical Doctor specialized in Sport Medicine, with a Doctoral Degree that was developed on Exercise Physiology and Down Syndrome.
 She became a full professor of Exercise Physiology since 2001.
 She was the International Relations Vice-Dean at the URL for 9 years coordinating national and international exchange programs, cooperation programs and research mobilities for students and professors of her institution, as well as international research programs.

 Myriam's lecture is co-sponsored by Oregon State University’s President’s Commission on the Status of Women.

 Kathleen Bogart, Ph.D.

 Department of Psychology, Oregon State University

-Dr. Bogart is Assistant Professor of Psychology and Director of the Disability and Social Interaction Lab at Oregon State University.
+Dr. Bogart is Associate Professor of Psychology and Director of the Disability and Social Interaction Lab at Oregon State University.
 She is a social/health psychologist specializing in ableism and facial paralysis.
 She has received grants from the National Institutes of Health, Good Samaritan Hospital (Erkkila Endowment), and the Moebius Syndrome Foundation.
 She also serves as Consulting Editor for the American Psychological Association journal Rehabilitation Psychology.
 In 2016, Dr. Bogart was named "Professor of the Term" by the Panhellenic Executive Council of Oregon State University.